Dear potential presenters,

 - It’s important that you acknowledge the email that is sent to you regarding acceptance of your session/workshop.
 If you don’t, we won’t make the effort to schedule your session.

-- In the case of an interest session, if you would be willing to repeat the session, please indicate that somewhere in the comment section.
+- In the case of an interest session, if you would be willing to repeat the session, please select "Yes" to the question at the end of the Presentation Detail section.
 Sometimes we have unexpected cancellations due to illness and other reasons which leaves “holes” in our program and it would be nice to have some backup sessions we could plug in at the last minute.
 Cancellations (after the program is printed) is not something we can control.

 - We would also like to see more sessions targeting specific languages.
 We love having a “strand” for teachers of Japanese.
 We would love to see something similar for teachers of Arabic, French, Mandarin, Spanish, and other specific world languages.
-The lack of language-specific sessions was mentioned in the evaluations of the 2015 conference.
+The lack of language-specific sessions is always mentioned in the conference evaluations.

 - Each workshop/session can have only one lead presenter (the person submitting the proposal).
 He/she may designate one or two “co-presenters” but only the lead presenter receives a free Saturday/Sunday registration (without meals).
 All communication is with that lead presenter who is responsible for passing information on to his/her co-presenters.

 - When the online registration website is up and operational (usually by mid November), all lead presenters who have received notice of the acceptance of their proposal(s) will be able to register online at a special website for presenters only.
 I will send you a link to that website when I send you acceptance notice.
 Co-presenters should also register at that website as well, although they will have to pay for registration.
 Acceptance of your proposal does NOT register you for the conference.
 ALL PRESENTERS MUST REGISTER ONLINE FOR THE CONFERENCE.